HarshitSri-Analog/CMOS-Inverter-Characterization/README.md

 | ![CMOS Inv NM](https://github.com/HarshitSri-Analog/CMOS-Inverter-Characterization/blob/main/CMOS%20Inverter/CMOS%20Inverter_VTC_NoiseMarginFinal.png) |
 | :---: |
 | Fig 5: Noise Margin of CMOS Inverter |

+***Explaination**: We want the noise margin of an inverter to be as high as possible because it directly affects how well the inverter can reject unwanted noise or disturbances in the input signal.
+A high noise margin means the circuit can tolerate larger fluctuations or interference without misinterpreting the logic level, ensuring reliable operation even in noisy environments.
+This is especially critical in real-world applications where signals might degrade over long distances or due to crosstalk.
+In short, a higher noise margin makes the inverter more robust, reliable, and less prone to errors, which is exactly what we aim for in a good design.*

 ### Propagation Delay
 - **Definition:** Propagation delay measures the time taken for the output to respond to a change in input.
 It consists of two components: